hero media

 4. Sample local seafood on a fishing trawler at Prawn Star

-Get your fill of Mooloolaba prawns on board.
+Get your fill of Mooloolaba prawns.
 (Image: Katie Purling/Tourism and Events Queensland)

 In town to wrap your lips around Mooloolaba’s famed prawn?
 I found some of the town’s freshest goods on board one of Prawn Star’s awesome fishing trawlers.
 Totally kitsch and all-out fun, the beloved Mooloolaba restaurant is charming from end to end, permanently moored to dial up the novelty as fresh crustaceans and other catches load tables.
 I dig into tiger and king prawns this time around but promise to return one day for other fine picks like salmon sashimi, crayfish, bugs, oysters and huge seafood platters that combine it all.